 Reduce no shows

-Primary care telemedicine provides an alternative for late cancellations or no-shows, and it enables providers to capture the encounter without searching for another patient to fill the spot.
+Primary care telehealth company provides an alternative for late cancellations or no-shows, and it enables providers to capture the encounter without searching for another patient to fill the spot.
 By working directly with those responsible for managing cancellations and no-shows, your platform partner can assist in implementing a reschedule to telemedicine services policy that encourages patients who cannot make it to an in-person visit to use telemedicine as an alternative.
 By diverting even half of missed or cancelled visits to telemedicine, practices can recoup hundreds per day.

 Divert low-acuity visits

 Telemedicine visits tend to be faster, and low-acuity complaints can be treated in minutes.
 By diverting these patients to telemedicine, either during set hours or on an as-needed basis, providers can free up limited in-person time for more severe cases that require hands on care.
 Primary care specialists can divert simple prescription refills, routine follow up care and low-acuity complaints to telemedicine for faster visits without sacrificing quality of care.
 Mend’s implementation specialists can educate on best practices, and our telemedicine triage ensures that only patients who are appropriate for telemedicine services receive those appointments.
 By working with the right partner, you have an expert on hand who can help develop these workflows.

 Premier primary care physicians provide a considerable amount of free care to patients after hours and throughout the day.
 By turning quick phone calls into often-billable or fee-for-service telemedicine services, providers get paid for their after-hours effort.
 Your platform can collect copays or fees prior to the session, and the time you would have spent on the phone becomes a full visit.